Hima0X2/CRUD_Spring_Boot/README.md

     mvn spring-boot:run
     ```

-3. **Access the application:**

-   Open your web browser and go to http://localhost:8080 to access the application.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please create an issue or submit a pull request.